TykTechnologies/tyk-sync/README.md

 # Tyk Sync

 From October 2024, the latest release of Tyk Sync will be closed source.
 They will only be available to paying customers under [EULA license](./LICENSE.pdf), as will all future releases.
-The tyk-sync repository will be archived and no longer maintained.
+The repository will be archived and no longer maintained.

 If you are looking for documentation, please go to the [Tyk Sync Official Documentation](https://tyk.io/docs/nightly/product-stack/tyk-sync/overview/).